Izborsk: History

-In the later 16th century, Izborsk was one of the smaller but strategically-important fortresses that protected the northwestern Russian borders from invasion.
+In the late 16th century, Izborsk was one of the smaller but strategically-important fortresses that protected the northwestern borders of Russia from invasion.
 The fortress was supposed to be impregnable and so the seizure of it in 1569 by a small Lithuanian regiment came as such a shock to Ivan the Terrible.
 The relative ease and the suspicious circumstances of the seizure of the fortress deeply troubled the already-paranoid Ivan.
 In the dead of night, Teterin, a Russian turncoat disguised as an oprichnik, ordered the gates of the town be opened in the name of the oprichnina, which allowed the enemy regiment to enter and overtake the fortress (the town of Izborsk, however, was never listed as territory in which oprichnina governance applied).

 Though Ivan managed to retake the city with little difficulty, the treachery and the conspiracy involved in the original seizure led him to order the executions of the assistant crown secretaries of Izborsk, as well as the secretaries of the surrounding fortresses.
 With rumours of disaffection and growing discontent throughout the country on the rise, Ivan feared that other cities would soon follow the treasonous example of Izborsk.
 The proximity of the town to the cities of Novgorod and Pskov, coupled with the questionable implication of Novgorod's chancery administration in Teterin's plot, threw suspicion of treachery and defection onto the already-distrusted city.

-During the Siege of Pskov (1581), Izborsk was captured by the Lithuanian troops, but after the Truce of Yam-Zapolsky (1582) handed over to the Tsardom of Russia.
+During the Siege of Pskov (1581), Izborsk was captured by the Lithuanian troops, but after the Truce of Yam-Zapolsky (1582), it was handed over to Russia.

 After the Great Northern War, Izborsk ceased to be a western borderline fortress of Russian.
 In 1708, it joined the newly-established Governorate of Saint-Petersburg (until 1710 called Ingermanland Governorate), where it was listed as the centre of uyezd in the Pskov Province.
 In 1727, all of Pskov Province was transferred to the Novgorod Governorate and was later transformed into a part of the larger Pskov Governorate, where Izborsk was listed as a town until 1920.

 In 1920, according to the Treaty of Tartu, the Russian–Estonian state boundary went east of Izborsk and so the town became part of Estonia.
-From 1940 to 1945, the town remained within the occupied Republic of Estonia (1940), Estonian SSR (1940-1941), Nazi occupation) (1941–1944) and Estonian SSR (1944-1945).
+From 1940 to 1945, the town remained within the occupied Republic of Estonia (1940), Estonian SSR (1940–1941), Nazi occupation) (1941–1944) and Estonian SSR (1944–1945).